ansilh/cka/README.md

  - dashboard
  - metallb

-2. gateone
+2.Gateone Web Terminal
  - Only for lab (you have to deal with this in actual exam)

-3. Get familier with the structure of kubernetes.io so that you can navigate easily during exam
+3.Get familier with the structure of kubernetes.io so that you can navigate easily during exam

 **Preperation**